CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 a copy of the extension you want to install.
 The difference with this method of installing an extension is that we need it unzipped so you may as well do it now. *\[Figure-1\]*

-<span class="alert" markdown="1">Note: Before attempting to install a CoalaWeb extension make sure your system meets the minimum requirements.</div>
+<div class="alert">Note: Before attempting to install a CoalaWeb extension make sure your system meets the minimum requirements.</div>

 ![Figure-1](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/install/download-pack.png "Figure-1"){.coalaweb-docs}